RenderKit/ospray/doc/api.md

   ------------------- ------------------------ ---------  -----------------------------------
   Type                Name                       Default  Description
   ------------------- ------------------------ ---------  -----------------------------------
-  OSPTransferFunction transferFunction                    [transfer function] to use

   vec2f               voxelRange                          minimum and maximum of the scalar
                                                           values

-  bool                gradientShadingEnabled       false  volume is rendered with surface
-                                                          shading wrt. to normalized gradient

-  bool                preIntegration               false  use pre-integration for
-                                                          [transfer function] lookups

-  bool                singleShade                   true  shade only at the point of maximum
-                                                          intensity

-  bool                adaptiveSampling              true  adapt ray step size based on
-                                                          opacity

-  float               adaptiveScalar                  15  modifier for adaptive step size

-  float               adaptiveMaxSamplingRate          2  maximum sampling rate for adaptive
-                                                          sampling

-  float               samplingRate                 0.125  sampling rate of the volume (this
-                                                          is the minimum step size for
-                                                          adaptive sampling)

-  vec3f               specular                  gray 0.3  specular color for shading

   vec3f               volumeClippingBoxLower    disabled  lower coordinate (in object-space)
                                                           to clip the volume values